 During the first day of competition, only the host institution for a regional competition (not the No. 1 seed) may schedule its game at any of the three established starting times; however, the game it replaces shall be played at the time originally scheduled for the host team.
 It should be noted that the pairings in the bracket may not be altered and the game times during the remainder of the tournament may not be adjusted.
+In the south region if the host selects a game time in the other half of the bracket the whole bracket must reverse.

 Championship Finals.
 The eight winners of the regional competition will advance to the championship finals.
-The Division II baseball committee will finalize pairings and game times during a teleconference, Monday, May 17.
+The Division II baseball committee will finalize pairings and game times during a teleconference, Monday, May 23.

 Four teams will be placed in one bracket and four teams will be placed in the other.
 Teams are paired yearly on a rotating basis.
-The two bracket winners will play a single game to determine the national champion Saturday, May 29.
+The two bracket winners will play a single game to determine the national champion Saturday, June 4.